 Brush files are another asset you want to manually keep backups of.
 There’s a good trick to saving several of these out at once.
 Shout out to Arcan on the Procreate forum for this handy tip!

-If that sounds confusing, might be best to watch the video demo above!
+If that sounds confusing, might be easier to watch the video demo above!

 How to manually backup your color palettes